 can be due to estrogen hormone, low blood sugar, caffeine withdrawal, lack of sleep

 , fatigue and stimulating environment (e.g too much light or noise).
 Pregnant mothers can safely take painkillers — acetaminophen only — under the supervision of the doctor.

 • Backaches.
 Not only mothers at their 3rd trimesters experience backache, but also mothers during the first few weeks of pregnancy.
 Back pain during early pregnancy is caused by loosening ligaments which leads to misalignment of the back and pain in the area.

 • Food cravings.

-When a woman is pregnant, it is pretty normal that she finds herself tune up her nose at particular foods.
+is pregnant, it is pretty normal that she finds herself tune up her nose at particular foods.
 Scientists are not sure why food cravings and food aversions occur during pregnancy, but they theorize that food particularities are caused by hormonal shifts that impinge on their sense of smell and affect their food choices.

 • Frequent urination.
 Frequent urination during the early weeks of pregnancy is due to the stretching of ligaments surrounding the uterus that is prepared for the development of the baby.
 But during the third trimester, frequent bathroom trips are expected sign as the enlarging fetus presses on the bladder of the mother.